ritwikmishra/IndIE/README.md

 Download the relevant files from [here](https://drive.google.com/file/d/1UqOUdeK96m6EabI-cg2EeBz6p3IwrPZ6/view?usp=sharing).

-Your directory structure should look like this:
+Then place the files in the directories such that your directory structure looks like this:

 ```
 .